coord_geo behaves similarly to ggplot2::coord_trans() in that it occurs

 A vector of interval names indicating which intervals should not be labeled.
 If

-, this can also include interval abbreviations.- abbrv
+abbrvisTRUE, this can also include interval abbreviations.- abbrv

 If including labels, should the labels be abbreviated?
 If

-option here will create new unique abbreviations based on only the intervals that are being plotted.
+TRUE, theabbrcolumn will be used for the labels.
+IfFALSE, thenamecolumn will be used for the labels.
+If"auto", theabbreviate()function will be used to abbreviate the values in thenamecolumn.
+Note that the built-in data and data retrieved viaget_scale_data()already have built-in abbreviations.
+However, using the"auto"option here will create new unique abbreviations based on only the intervals that are being plotted.
 In many cases, this may result in abbreviations that are shorter in length because there are fewer similar interval names to abbreviate.- neg

 Set this to

-if your x-axis is using negative values.- center_end_labels
+TRUEif your x-axis is using negative values.- center_end_labels

 Should labels be centered within the visible range of intervals at the ends of the axis?